SpellholdStudios/1pp/README.md

     - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla ihamm10 icon and installs new ihamm10 1pp icon as ihamm05b), and not to set Borok's Fist's icon to Runehammers [default value = 1 (Yes)].
     - Replaced `READLN` action "*Do you want to include updated potion graphics?*" with reading new setting (1pp_potions_icons) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 2 (Heavens no -- *Everything* but Potions!)].
     - Code simplified or re-written with newer functions to provide automatic process:
-      - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A \~ISHLDS01\~` with `WRITE_ASCII 0x3A \~ISHLDS01\~ #8`.
+      - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A ~ISHLDS01~` with `WRITE_ASCII 0x3A ~ISHLDS01~ #8`.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.
       - Used `DELETE_EFFECT` and `CLONE_EFFECT` combo to add new equipped color effects, which avoids writing lines of codes!
     - 1ppv2 BAMs: for modding purpose, created copies of a few vanilla inventory (Club of Detonation +3, Splint Mail +1, Chain Mail +3, Mage Robe of Cold Resistance, Mage Robe of Fire Resistance, Mage Robe of Electric Resistance, Knave's Robe, Traveler's Robe, Adventurer's Robe, Robes of the Good, Neutral, and Evil Archmagi, Suryris's Blade +2, Ravager +4, Halberd +3, The Eyes of Truth, Helm of the Rock, Leather Armor, Studded Leather Armor, Plate Mail, Mithral Field Plate +2, Quiver of Plenty +1, Bastard Sword +2, Celestial Fury +3, Short Sword of Mask +4, Angurvadal +4, Foebane +3, Purifier +4, Yamato +4, Usuno's Blade +4, Spectral Brand +4, Hindo's Doom +3, Bastard Sword +3, Katana +3, Scimitar +3, The Answerer +4, Gram the Sword of Grief +5).
 Instead of definitively overwriting them, it now saves them with V suffixe before overwriting them, and does not overwrite anymore the following icons that are irrelevant (EE does not validate this change) : does not replace iax1h14.bam (Axe of the Unyielding +3) with the very inaccurate IWD Celebrant's Blade icon, idagg11.bam (Boomerang Dagger) with a clone of imisc75 (Dagger of Venom), and isw1h06.bam (Varscona +2) with a clone of isw1h41 (Long Sword +2).
 Does not overwrite Harbinger's icon and copies an alternate resource for modding purpose (1isw2h07).
+This way, Harbinger keeps its golden icon which fits to its colors settings.        // Gwen fix: removes iax1h14.bam from the copying process because EE does not validate this change (IWD icon: The Celebrant's Blade).     // Gwen fix: Does not overwrite Harbinger's icon and copies an alternate resource for modding purpose.
 This way, Harbinger keeps its golden icon which fits to its colors settings.
     - specific fixes:
       - dagg21.itm & dagg22.itm (Daggers of the Star): reverted to their original inventory icon idagg21.
 1PP sets them to idagg18 (Shadow Thief Dagger icon), but EE does not validate this change.
       - halb07.itm (Halberd +2): reverted to its original inventory icon ihalb07.
 1PP sets it to ihalb03 (Suryris's Blade +2 icon), but EE does not validate this change.